PeterAlabaster/odoo-dbtoolkit-gtk3/README.md

 Uses `gtkmm` for gtk api, `pqxx` to interface with postgresql, `cpptoml` to parse configuration file.

+Intended as a successor to [odoo-dbtoolkit](https://github.com/PeterAlabaster/odoo-dbtoolkit) (written in Godot engine) to address some of the cavetas

 First C++ endeavour.
 ## Dependencies
 ### Compiling on debian base